mitsuhiko/minijinja/minijinja-py/README.md

 ## Purpose

-MiniJinja attempts a certain level of compatibility with Jinja2, but it does not try to achieve this at all costs.
+MiniJinja attempts a reasonably high level of compatibility with Jinja2, but it does not try to achieve this at all costs.
 As a result you will notice that quite a few templates will refuse to render with MiniJinja despite the fact that they probably look quite innocent.
 It is however possible to write templates that render to the same results for both Jinja2 and MiniJinja.
 This raises the question why you might want to use MiniJinja.

 The main benefit would be to achieve the exact same results in both Rust and Python.
 Additionally MiniJinja has a stronger sandbox than Jinja2 and might perform ever so